 Public Internet Servers - Public Internet servers must be placed on segmented subnets to which public traffic is restricted by routers or firewalls.

-Internal Network Device Passwords - Network devices including, but not limited to, routers, firewalls, and access control servers, must employ passwords or other access control mechanisms.
+Internal Network Device Passwords - Network devices including, but not limited to, switches, routers, and firewalls, must employ passwords or other access control mechanisms.

 Network Configuration